MRVov/PaseBook/README.md

 # Main
+Engine- Python Splinter

 Bot for autoreg in
-Google
+* Google
-bitcointalk.org
+* bitcointalk.org
-Some secret forum
+* Some secret forum

 Can:
 * google_like